-- 115 Decision makers should - take responsibility for coordinating quality risk management across various functions and departments of their organization; and - assure that a quality risk management process is defined, deployed and reviewed and that adequate resources and knowledge are available; - assure that subjectivity in quality risk management activities is controlled and minimised, to facilitate scientifically robust risk-based decision making.
+Decision makers should

+- take responsibility for coordinating quality risk management across various functions and departments of their organization; - assure that a quality risk management process is defined, deployed and reviewed and that adequate resources and knowledge are available; and - assure that subjectivity in quality risk management activities is managed and minimized, to facilitate scientifically robust risk-based decision-making.

-122 4.2 Initiating a Quality Risk Management Process
+4.2.
+Initiating a Quality Risk Management Process

-- Quality risk management should include systematic processes designed to coordinate, facilitate and improve science-based decision making with respect to risk.
-Possible steps used to initiate and plan a quality risk management process might include the following: - Define the problem and/or risk question, including pertinent assumptions identifying the potential for risk; - Assemble background information and/ or data on the potential hazard, harm or human health impact relevant to the risk assessment; - 130 Identify a leader and necessary resources; - Specify a timeline, deliverables and appropriate level of decision making for the risk management process.
+Quality risk management should include systematic processes designed to coordinate, facilitate and improve science-based decision-making with respect to risk.
+Possible steps used to initiate and plan a quality risk management process might include the following:

+- Define the problem and/or risk question, including pertinent assumptions identifying the potential for risk; - Assemble background information and/ or data on the potential hazard, harm or human health impact relevant to the risk assessment; - Identify a leader and necessary resources; - Specify a timeline, deliverables and appropriate level of decision-making for the risk management process.

-133 4.3 Risk Assessment
+4.3.
+Risk Assessment

 Risk assessment consists of the identification of hazards and the analysis and evaluation of risks associated with exposure to those hazards (as defined below).
 Quality risk assessments begin with a well-defined problem description or risk question.
-When the risk in question is well defined, an appropriate risk management tool (see examples in Section 5) and the types of information needed to address the risk question will be more readily identifiable.
+When the risk in question is well defined, an appropriate risk management tool (see examples in section 5) and the types of information needed to address the risk question will be more readily identifiable.
 As an aid to clearly defining the risk(s) for risk assessment purposes, three fundamental questions are often helpful:

-1411.
-What might go wrong?
+- 1. What might go wrong?

-1422.
-What is the likelihood (probability) it will go wrong?
+- 2. What is the likelihood (probability) it will go wrong?

-1433.
-What are the consequences (severity)?
+- 3. What are the consequences (severity)?